yjeong/LLPrecasting/DisplacedVertices/ATLAS-SUSY-2016-08_GCottin/README.md

 In this folder you will find:

-Makefile -- paths should be edited accordingly
+* Makefile -- paths should be edited accordingly
-gluino_tau_0.0.slha -- the Split SUSY model spectra
+* gluino_tau_0.0.slha -- the Split SUSY model spectra
-pythia8.cfg -- pythia configuration parameters
+* pythia8.cfg -- pythia configuration parameters
-parametrized_truthEff.cc -- the ATLAS digitized efficiencies
+* parametrized_truthEff.cc -- the ATLAS digitized efficiencies
-parametrized_truthEff.h  -- the ATLAS digitized efficiencies
+* parametrized_truthEff.h
-displacedTruthVertex_paramEff_RhadID.cc -- the recasting code for each mass, varying the lifetime displacedTruthVertex_varyMass.cc -- the recasting code for for a fixed lifetime, varying the gluino mass ToyDetector-ATLAS-tracklessjet.cc ToyDetector-ATLAS-tracklessjet.h
+* displacedTruthVertex_paramEff_RhadID.cc -- the recasting code for each mass, varying the lifetime
+* displacedTruthVertex_varyMass.cc -- the recasting code for for a fixed lifetime, varying the gluino mass
+* ToyDetector-ATLAS-tracklessjet.cc -- the custom made detector simulation for this recast
+* ToyDetector-ATLAS-tracklessjet.h

 ## Plots ##